By Molly Anderson | Posted 10/4/05 | Updated 8/16/23

 Want to make a collage, but not sure how to start?
 Specific questions about materials, process, and themes?
 I can help!
-In this article, I hope to inspire you to create fabulous collages.
-I'd also like to answer a few general questions about collage submitted by visitors to the Creativity Portal website.
+I hope to inspire you to create fun collages while answering a few common questions.

 I hope I have inspired you, and answered some of your questions about collage.
-Tune in next month for another dose of The Five Minute Muse!
-Until we meet again, may you belly-dance bravely with your Inner Artist! •
+May you belly-dance bravely with your Inner Artist!